astarus-pyxis/stm32-sch16t/README.md

 The driver itself is made of the files sch16t.c and sch16t.h.

 It requires the files errors.h, console.h and console.c, which are common files for all my drivers.
 They are used to set up the error type (in errors.h) returned by some of the functions of the driver and to display data with the microcontroller on a terminal (in console.h and console.c).
+These files can be found here https://github.com/astarus-pyxis/stm32-common.

 The file main.c is an example of main that uses the driver.